boramalper/himawaripy/README.md

 minutes before it is started again.

 You might use `--save-battery` to disable refreshing while running on battery power.

+If you pass an image path with `--composite-over`, the image from himawaripy will be scaled to fit inside, centered, and pasted over it to be used as the background instead.
+This works great with, for example, [an image of the Milky Way](https://wallpaperscraft.com/image/milky_way_stars_space_nebula_68885_3840x2160.jpg).

 ### Nitrogen
 If you use nitrogen for setting your wallpaper, you have to enter this in your